-“Jesus, I know You have felt grief and pain.
-I know You’ve had friendships and family and felt what it’s like to lose people.
-You’ve been angry, You’ve been betrayed and sometimes so exhausted You’ve just needed to get away.
+“Jesus, I know you have felt grief and pain.
+I know you’ve had friendships and family and felt what it’s like to lose people.
+You’ve been angry, you’ve been betrayed, and sometimes you’ve just needed to get away.

-I ask You to come and guide me, to be my example in my own pain.
+I ask you to come and guide me, to be my example in my own pain.
 Please show me a way through.
-Just as You stayed connected to God throughout all the difficulty You experienced here on earth, I ask that You would draw close to me now.
+Just as You stayed connected to God throughout all the difficulty You experienced here on earth, I ask that You draw close to me now.

 A Prayer For Depression: Giving Thanks To God